jonathansick/stsci_sphere/doc/source/user.rst

 User documentation
 ==================

-.. currentmodule:: sphere
+.. currentmodule:: stsci.sphere

-The `sphere` library is a pure Python package for handling spherical polygons that represent arbitrary regions of the sky.
+The `stsci.sphere` library is a pure Python package for handling spherical polygons that represent arbitrary regions of the sky.

 Requirements